spf13/cobra/README.md

 		Use:   "echo [string to echo]",
 		Short: "Echo anything to the screen",
 		Long: `echo is for echoing anything back.
-            Echo works a lot like print, except it has a child command.
+Echo works a lot like print, except it has a child command.`,
-            `,
+    Args: cobra.MinimumArgs(1),
 		Run: func(cmd *cobra.Command, args []string) {
 			fmt.Println("Print: " + strings.Join(args, " "))
 		},